-Reporting of Incidents, Accidents and Complaints
+Incidents, Accidents and Complaints

-The support coordinator must report and document any complaint, incident, accident, suspected case of abuse, neglect, exploitation or extortion to the OCDD, HSS, and other appropriate agency as mandated by law.
+The support coordinator must report and document any complaint, incident, accident, suspected case of abuse, neglect, exploitation or extortion to the OCDD and appropriate agency as mandated by law.
 All suspected cases of abuse (physical, mental, and/or sexual), neglect, exploitation or extortion must be reported to the appropriate authorities.
 Refer to Section 14.10 - Incidents, Accidents and Complaints for additional instructions.